Soli Deo Gloria

 If you are interested in being a part of the Handbell Choir, contact Dr. Irwin at firstname.lastname@example.org.

 Teens and Adults

 We are excited to have youth and adults serving together as music leaders in our Praise Band.
-The group leads us in song during our Wednesday, Church Family Night activities, and rehearses Tuesday evenings at 6:00pm.
+This group leads us in song during our Wednesday, Church Family Night activities, and rehearses Monday evenings at 6:00pm.
 If you are interested in this ministry email Russ Nicrone at email@example.com, or Dr. Irwin at firstname.lastname@example.org.